 How to Grow and Care

-The basics of Mesemb care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
-Yet the difficulties are endless, trying to adapt to the mesembs' own adaptability and to follow their growth habits in your particular conditions.
-Mesembs require a loam-based compost with the addition of extra drainage material such as horticultural grit or perlite.
-They all like good light conditions and plenty of ventilation.
-Some are relatively cold-hardy and can even survive mild winters outside.
-Most will survive temperatures down to the freezing point.
+The basics of care are simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
+Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.